willegan/getvero.github.io/_articles/how-to-install-vero.md

 Two ways you can quickly get data into Vero include [Segment]({{site.data.links['segment']}}) and [Zapier]({{site.data.links['zapier']}}) (in beta, please [email us]({{site.data.links['email_us']}}) for instant access).

-If you’re already setup on these platforms you’ll find them a quick way to get going, without installing Vero’s API directly (see below).
+If you're already setup on these platforms you'll find them a quick way to get going, without installing Vero's API directly (see below).

 ## Installing Vero on your site or in your app